Skip to main contentSkip to data table

 Safety Scores Grading Methodology

-v6.95Version history →
+v7.291Version history →

 Version increments when weights, thresholds, or dimension definitions change.

 Pharos synthesizes multiple data signals into a single transparent grade per stablecoin.
 The overall score is computed in two steps: first, a weighted average of four base dimensions (exit liquidity, resilience, decentralization, dependency risk), then a peg stability multiplier that penalizes coins with poor pegs while barely affecting well-pegged ones.
-The exit-liquidity dimension blends raw DEX liquidity with redemption-backstop quality when a direct exit path exists.
+The exit-liquidity dimension blends raw DEX liquidity with redemption-backstop quality only when the route has usable current evidence.
+Reserve data is a separate resilience input: live reserve sync can improve collateral quality only when the latest snapshot is fresh, independent, clean, and score-grade.
 When some base dimensions lack data (NR), their weight is redistributed proportionally among rated ones.
+Active depeg caps use the open event's peak deviation, while the peg dimension itself remains a direct pegScore passthrough.

 Model shape